-- Conduct on milk (fresh, frozen or preserved) or serum samples from cattle or goats.
+- Conduct on milk (fresh, frozen or preserved) or serum samples from cattle, sheep or goats.

 - Confirm pregnancy through pregnancy specific proteins (PAG).
 PAGs are released by the placenta during pregnancy and are specific to pregnancy unlike some other chemical indicators, such as progesterone.